What is Title I?

 Timeline for handling complaints:

-- Complaints are reviewed within five days of receipt by the building principal and/or Pupil Services Director
+- Complaints are reviewed within five days of receipt by the building principal and/or Executive Director of Learning

 - Recommendations made by the principal and Director are forwarded to the Superintendent’s office within five days after initial receipt of complaint